5 tips to help you prepare for end of financial year

 4-minute read

-The end of the financial year (EOFY) is looming but with some planning and preparation, it doesn’t have to be taxing.
-This EOFY checklist may help you meet your legal obligations and help your small business get ready for the upcoming tax season.
+The end of the financial year (EOFY) might be looming, but with some planning and preparation, it doesn't have to be too taxing.
+This short checklist is designed to help your small business get ready for the upcoming tax season and the new financial year ahead, including meeting your legal and tax obligations.

-Having important paperwork in place helps to streamline the EOFY process.
-Some examples of records you need to keep are:
+Having important paperwork in place helps streamline the EOFY process.
+Some examples of records you need to have to hand are:

-If you’re registered for online banking, you may have access to tools that will assist you with everyday bookkeeping and gathering information for your tax return.
+These accounts come with tools that can assist with everyday bookkeeping and gathering information for BAS and EOFY.
 For example, Westpac Online Banking offers:

-Ensuring you get the right deductions for your expenses makes good business sense, so it’s important to find out what you can claim.
+Ensuring you make the most of deductions makes good financial sense, so it's important to find out what you can claim and maintain supporting documentation.

 As a business owner, you may claim tax deductions for most business expenses.
-For example, interest and fees on your business loans, and other related business expenses.
-Remember that you must have records to prove the expenses.
+For example, claim the interest on your business loans and other business related expenses such as business insurance policies and tax agent costs.
+Remember that you must keep records to prove the expenses if you’re asked to.

 Businesses with superannuation guarantee (SG) obligations are required to pay employee contributions.
-Meeting your obligations by 30 June 2022, may allow you to claim a tax deduction in your 2022 income tax return, where the contributions are made to a complying superannuation fund or a retirement savings account for the purpose of providing superannuation benefits for your employees.
+Meeting your obligations by 30 June in a given year may allow you to claim a tax deduction in your income tax return for that year, where the contributions are made to a complying superannuation fund, or a retirement savings account for the purpose of providing superannuation benefits for your employees.

-A little preparation and planning before tax season could save you time.
-It’s also important to remember that some actions must be considered and taken before 30 June.
+A little preparation and planning before tax season could save you time preparing for end of financial year.
+It's also important to remember that some actions must be considered and taken before 30 June each year – so don’t leave things until it’s too late.

-The taxation position and information in this article is general in nature and does not take into account your objectives, financial situation or specific circumstances.
-It is based on current tax laws and interpretation and should only be used as a guide.
-It does not constitute tax advice and you must seek your own independent tax advice that relevant to your circumstances.
+The taxation position and information in this article is a general statement and should only be used as a guide.
+It does not constitute tax advice and is based on current tax laws and their interpretation.
+Customers must seek their own independent tax advice in relation to their individual circumstances.

 Bank feeds must be set up with third-party service provider before it can be connected in Westpac Online Banking.
 If your third-party service provider doesn’t appear in the drop-down menu in Westpac Online Banking, you may need to check that your third-party service provider is registered with Westpac.
 Should there be any changes to your user access or network access levels, you may need to disconnect your bank feed(s) as any access changes won’t impact bank feeds.
 The products and services offered by third-party service providers are subject to their own terms and conditions and fees and charges.
 Westpac doesn’t guarantee or endorse the services or products offered by third-party service providers